jmooring/hugo-testing/content/_index.md

 description = "Help randomizing an image on each site refresh"
 +++

-Upon loading, this page displays a random image.
+Upon loading, this page displays two random images.

-Upon refresh, this page displays a _different_ random image.
+Upon refresh, this page displays two _different_ random images.

-When you click on the image, this page displays a _different_ random image.
+When you click on an image, a _different_ random image appears.

 {{< random-image >}}

+{{< random-image dir="images/kittens" width="360" height="360" format="jpg" >}}